 If you want to invest like Warren Buffett, you don't need to do anything extraordinary.
-In fact, many new investors are surprised at just how uncomplicated the Oracle of Omaha's investment style is.
-To sum it up in one sentence, Buffett invests in great businesses trading for less than their intrinsic values, and then he holds on to these investments for as long as they remain great businesses.
+In fact, many new investors are surprised at the uncomplicated investment style of the Oracle of Omaha.
+Buffett invests in great businesses trading for less than their intrinsic values, and then he holds the investments for as long as they remain great businesses.

 Much of Buffett's investment process is proprietary, so we don't know exactly how he researches investments.
-These are some of the most important Buffett investing principles that you can incorporate into your own investing strategies:
+But here are some of the most important Buffett investing principles that you can incorporate into your own investing strategies:

 Buffett's goal is always to pay less than a company's intrinsic value.
 As he says, "A too-high purchase price for the stock of an excellent company can undo the effects of a subsequent decade of favorable business developments."

 Warren Buffett doesn't invest in junk.
 You typically won't see him buying struggling businesses, regardless of how cheap they become.
 One of the best Buffett quotes new investors can absorb is, "It’s far better to buy a wonderful company at a fair price than a fair company at a wonderful price."

 Here's another piece of Buffett advice that is extremely important for beginner investors, especially in the modern age of Reddit message boards: Don't buy certain stocks just because everyone else is.
 But also do not aim to always be a contrarian and sell the stocks that everyone else is buying.
 As Buffett does, the best way to invest is to ignore the crowd entirely and focus on finding value on your own.

 He also says, "The most important quality for an investor is temperament, not intellect.
 You need a temperament that neither derives great pleasure from being with the crowd or against the crowd."